-Date: November 7, 2003 /s/ Maria T. Shields Maria T. Shields Chief Financial Officer
+/s/ Maria T. Shields

+Maria T. Shields Chief Financial Officer May 7, 2004

-Certain Factors Regarding Future Results
+Important Factors Regarding Future Results

-Information provided by the Company or its spokespersons may from time to time contain forward-looking statements concerning projected financial performance, market and industry segment growth, product development and commercialization or other aspects of future operations.
+Information provided by the Company or its spokespersons, including information contained in this Quarterly Report on Form 10-Q, may from time to time contain forward-looking statements concerning projected financial performance, market and industry sector growth, product development and commercialization or other aspects of future operations.
 Such statements will be based on the assumptions and expectations of the Company's management at the time such statements are made.
 The Company cautions investors that its performance (and, therefore, any forward-looking statement) is subject to risks and uncertainties.
 Various important factors including, but not limited to, the following may cause the Company's future results to differ materially from those projected in any forward-looking statement.

 POTENTIAL FLUCTUATIONS IN OPERATING RESULTS: The Company may experience significant fluctuations in future quarterly operating results.
 Fluctuations may be caused by many factors, including the timing of new product releases or product enhancements by the Company or its competitors; the size and timing of individual orders, including a fluctuation in the demand for and the ability to complete large contracts; software errors or other product quality problems; competition and pricing changes; customer order deferrals in anticipation of new products or product enhancements; reduction in demand for the Company's products; changes in operating expenses; changes in the mix of software license and maintenance and service revenue; personnel changes; and general economic conditions.
 A substantial portion of the Company's operating expenses is related to personnel, facilities and marketing programs.
 The level of personnel and related expenses cannot be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.
 The Company does not typically experience significant order backlog.
 Further, the Company has often recognized a substantial portion of its revenue in the last month of a quarter, with this revenue frequently concentrated in the last weeks or days of a quarter.
 During certain quarterly periods, the Company has been dependent upon receiving large orders of perpetual licenses involving the payment of a single up-front fee and, more recently, has shifted the business emphasis of its products to provide a collaborative solution to the Company's customers.
 This emphasis has increased the Company's average order size and increased the related sales cycle time for the larger orders.
-This shift, therefore, may have the effect of increasing the volatility of the Company's revenue and profit from period to period.
-As a result, product revenue in any quarter is substantially dependent on sales completed in the latter part of that quarter, and revenue for any future quarter is not pre
+This shift may have the effect of increasing the volatility of the Company's revenue and profit from period to period.
+As a result, product revenue in any quarter is substantially dependent upon sales completed in the latter part of that quarter, and revenue for any future quarter is not predictable

-SEASONAL VARIATIONS: The Company's business has experienced significant seasonality, including second and third quarter reductions in software sales resulting from the slowdown in Europe during the summer months, as well as from the seasonal purchasing and budgeting patterns of the Company's customers.
-Typically, the Company's revenue is lowest during the quarters ended June 30 and September 30.
+SEASONAL VARIATIONS: The Company's business has experienced significant seasonality, including quarterly reductions in software sales resulting from the slowdown in Europe during the summer months, as well as from the seasonal purchasing and budgeting patterns of the Company's customers.

-ECONOMIC SLOWDOWN IN CERTAIN MARKETS: The Company's sales are based significantly on demand for products in its primary end markets.
-Many of these end markets, including automotive, aerospace and power generation, have recently experienced economic declines which have adversely affected our business.
-A continuation of this general economic decline may adversely affect our business by extending sales cycles and reducing revenue.
+ECONOMIC SLOWDOWN IN CERTAIN SECTORS: The Company's sales are based significantly on end user demand for products in key industrial sectors.
+Many of these sectors, including automotive, aerospace and power generation, have recently experienced economic declines which have adversely affected the Company's business.
+A continuation of this general economic decline may adversely affect the Company's business by extending sales cycles and reducing revenue.